sradics/digital-garden/_notes/Team Genius.md

 If the fate of your organization depended on it, could you identify those great teams?
 7. Do you know how to staff a team for a specific task?
 8. If you were assigned the task of reorganizing the subpar teams to ensure their top performance, would you know how to do it?
 9. Would you even know where to start?
 10. By the same token, if you were to look at the top-performing teams in your company—in management, manufacturing, R&D, sales—would you be able to identify which ones were reaching the end of their life span?
 11. Would you have the courage to shut them down? — location: [259](kindle://book?action=open&asin=B00OG8AXKO&location=259) ^ref-44431

 ---
+1. Is your organization, and the teams that compose it, up to the challenges they face in a hypercompetitive global economy?
+2. If not, is there some way to accelerate your understanding of teams?
+3. Can you apply that new knowledge in a way that lets you build teams both fast and appropriately for the ever-changing challenges that face you? — location: [321](kindle://book?action=open&asin=B00OG8AXKO&location=321) ^ref-51500

+---
+4. Can you find the right team at the right moment?
+5. Can you identify the right moment when one team needs to be dissolved to create another, perhaps in a very different form? — location: [326](kindle://book?action=open&asin=B00OG8AXKO&location=326) ^ref-37954

+---
+6. If the fate of your organization depended on it, could you identify those great teams?
+7. Do you know how to staff a team for a specific task?
+8. If you were assigned the task of reorganizing the subpar teams to ensure their top performance, would you know how to do it?
+9. Would you even know where to start?
+10. By the same token, if you were to look at the top-performing teams in your company—in management, manufacturing, R&D, sales—would you be able to identify which ones were reaching the end of their life span?
+11. Would you have the courage to shut them down? — location: [332](kindle://book?action=open&asin=B00OG8AXKO&location=332) ^ref-42782

+---
 12. Would you know how to handle that retirement without creating acrimony and killing morale among some of your most talented employees?
 13. Would you know how to recompose a replacement team to be just as effective and without losing any time? — location: [267](kindle://book?action=open&asin=B00OG8AXKO&location=267) ^ref-20816

 ---